Laser Resurfacing for Acne Scars

 What to expect after the procedure

-Following treatment, the ASDS doctor will bandage the treatment area.
+Following treatment, the ASDS dermatologist will bandage the treatment area.
 Patients will be required to:

 - Clean the treatment area after the first 24 hours and then four to five times a day thereafter.